Liubsyy/HotSecondsIDEA/install/document.md

 Example: The server enters java -version and displays "1.8.0_181", then versionnum=181, and then executes sh download.sh 181, and the required files will be downloaded at this time. <br><br>
 You can also manually go to [libjvm.so](https://github.com/thanple/HotSecondsIDEA/releases/tag/libjvm_so) to find the corresponding version to download, and put it under ./lib in the decompression directory after downloading.

-2.Upload the package in step 1 to the server, and run sh install.sh on the server <br><br>
+2.Upload the package in step 1 to the server, and run sh install.sh on the server <br>

+**Verification is successful: Enter java -XXaltjvm=dcevm -version, if the result comes out, it means that the first 2 steps are successful, and the next step will be smooth.**

 3.Copy hot-seconds-remote.xml to the resource directory of the code, and modify configurations like 'secret' as needed<br><br>
 4.Add the JVM parameter -XXaltjvm=dcevm -javaagent:$path1/HotSecondsServer.jar=hotconf=$path2/hot-seconds-remote.xml<br>
 Here, $path1 is the directory uploaded in the step 2, and $path2 is the directory uploaded in the step 3.<br>